krystinashveda/krystinashveda.github.io/_posts/2015-04-13-organise-hands-on-webinar.md

 It'll be fine!

-###For a coda, a quick remark on the target audience:
+###For a coda, a quick remark on the target audience

 Be practical, look closer.